iterative/dvc.org/content/docs/studio/visualize-experiments.md

 # Visualize and Compare Experiments

-You can visualize and compare experiements using a variety of tools.
+You can visualize and compare experiments using a variety of tools.

 ## Generate metric plots